shadowga/website/_docs/index.md

 - **Efficient administration.** Rule breakers can be easily tracked thanks to our administration team, which is given powerful tools that allow it to enforce rules on our server.
 Any grief caused by members can be easily fixed, we have a reliable logging system.
 Administrators can even control the server when they aren't playing the game with panels like telnet.

 - **Free and open.** You don't need building expertise or any skills to join.
-Our server is public to all and so is our online community, the Shadow.GA forum.
+Our server is public to all and so is our online community, the forum.
 We even allow you to chat with other server members on the go with our Discord server.

 ### Getting started
 Before you join, it's important that you read our documentation.